Dichlorodifluoromethane: Retrofitting

-R-12 was used in most refrigeration and vehicle air conditioning applications prior to 1994 before being replaced by 1,1,1,2-tetrafluoroethane (R-134a), which has an insignificant ozone depletion potential.
+R-12 was used in most refrigeration and vehicle air conditioning applications prior to 1994 before being replaced by 1,1,1,2-tetrafluoroethane (R-134a), which has a much lower ozone depletion potential.
 Automobile manufacturers began phasing in R-134a around 1993.
 When older units leak or require repair involving removal of the refrigerant, retrofitment to a refrigerant other than R-12 (most commonly R-134a) is required in some jurisdictions.
 The United States does not require such conversion.
 Retrofitment requires a system flush and a new filter/dryer or accumulator, and may also involve the installation of new seals and/or hoses made of materials compatible with the refrigerant being installed.
 Mineral oil used with R-12 is not compatible with R-134a.
 Some oils designed for conversion to R-134a are advertised as compatible with residual R-12 mineral oil.
 Replacements for R-12 include highly flammable hydrocarbon blends such as HC-12a, the flammability of which has caused injuries and deaths.